Institute of Technology Carlow

 The first floor is principally directed towards the research work of Game Core and Design Core.
 Specialist rooms house the post-graduate research, support comms rooms, B & H research, health sciences, incubation 1 and 2 for Design Core and a shared multi-media space encourages interaction and maximises the usability of the facilities.
 Again clear visibility across the atrium/concourse ensures integration and the shared coffee/social area will encourage social contact.

-The Ground Floor Level accommodates 2 lecture theatres, 2 classrooms and seminar rooms which open directly from the concourse to accommodate the student numbers coming and going from their lectures.
+The Ground Floor Level contains 2 lecture theatres, 2 classrooms and seminar rooms which open directly from the concourse to accommodate the student numbers coming and going from their lectures.
 The narrower side each of the concourse accommodates industry incubator space and administration.

 Overall the building is clad in a cream limestone to match the Barrow Centre and features very large angled windows overlooking the beautiful Barrow and its special area of conservation.
 From the interior these provide a special feature giving a unique character to the research spaces of the Dargan Centre.
 The building is designed to the latest building regulation standards and achieves exemplary thermal, air tightness and other sustainability standards.